-Quality control of information should be done before posting thereof, as well as on a regular basis thereafter to prevent any compromise to the integrity of information on the website.
+Quality control of information should be done before posting thereof, regularly thereafter to prevent any compromise to the integrity of information on the website.

-14.3.3.
+16.3.3.
 Information architecture/organisation of information

 Structuring information is as important as the content itself.
 A website should have a logical organisational structure or architecture for presenting information.
 The purpose of this architecture is to help users apply the website by functioning as a "map".
 A good architecture will provide order and help users to find information.